Climate Migration Speaker Series

 Connecting local communities with best-in-class science.

-According to the World Bank, by 2050, approximately 200 million refugees will have fled their homes due to the climate change impacts.
+According to the World Bank, by 2050, climate change could force the displacement and relocation of more than 200 million people.
 Designed in collaboration with Gateway Community Services and the immigrant/refugee youth and educators they serve, this series will highlight global trends in climate-driven migration and consider their relevance for our future locally.

 Series Goals: